MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-tasks.md

 ms.service: entra-id-governance
 ms.subservice: lifecycle-workflows
 ms.topic: conceptual
-ms.date: 01/26/2023
+ms.date: 07/01/2024
 ---

 # Lifecycle Workflow built-in tasks

 Lifecycle Workflows come with many pre-configured tasks that are designed to automate common lifecycle management scenarios.
 These built-in tasks can be utilized to make customized workflows to suit your organization's needs.
 These tasks can be configured within seconds to create new workflows.
 These tasks also have categories based on the Joiner-Mover-Leaver model so that they can be easily placed into workflows based on need.
-In this article you get the complete list of tasks, information on common parameters each task has, and a list of unique parameters needed for each specific task.
+In this article, you get the complete list of tasks, information on common parameters each task has, and a list of unique parameters needed for each specific task.

 ## Supported tasks

 Lifecycle Workflow's built-in tasks each include an identifier, known as **taskDefinitionID**, and can be used to create either new workflows from scratch, or inserted into workflow templates so that they fit the needs of your organization.
 For more information on templates available for use with Lifecycle Workflows, see: [Lifecycle Workflow Templates](lifecycle-workflow-templates.md).

+> [!NOTE]
+> Lifecycle workflow's supported tasks work for users who exist within Microsoft Entra ID.
+Ideally these users are imported using an [HR-driven provisioning source](..//identity/app-provisioning/what-is-hr-driven-provisioning.md).

 [!INCLUDE [Lifecylce Workflows tasks table](../includes/lifecycle-workflows-tasks-table.md)]